xiaoniu-578fa6bff964d005/docfetcher/readme.txt

 #===========================================================
 - Get Eclipse (tested with v4.3, Java Developers edition)
 - Import the DocFetcher folder into your Eclipse workspace
-- In Eclipse, create a User Library named 'SWT' which points to the right SWT jar for your platform.
+- In Eclipse Preferences > Java > Build Path > User Libraries, create a User Library named 'SWT' which points to the right SWT jar for your platform.
 The SWT jars can be found in lib/swt.
+Optionally, the same "SWT" user library can also be used for overriding other 3rd party libs (for example, a local build of java-libpst-0.9.4-SNAPSHOT.jar).
 - Main class: net.sourceforge.docfetcher.gui.Application
 - Required VM arguments
 	Windows: